iqionly/barang/README.md

 # Readme First!!!

-This is my projects website for some company. im created this application tih XAMPP Server, used PHP Language for core application
+This is my projects website, i'm created this application with XAMPP Server, and using PHP Native

 You can clone or download this application, its free!!!

-if you want tell me or something to do with me you can ask to izzy25.mr@gmail.com
+if you want tell me or something to do with me you can ask to mochammadrizkyashyari@gmail.com